remisiki/MultiServerSimulator/README.md

 - fcfsLocal: First Come First Serve, all jobs are served locally (jobs from region A will not be served in region B)
 - fcfsCross: First Come First Serve, all jobs may be served at a remote server if current region is congested
 - fcfsCrossPart: First Come First Serve, only small jobs may be served at a remote server if current region is congested
+- o3CrossPart: Out Of Order, only small jobs may be served at a remote server if current region is congested and smaller jobs coming late may get served first

 ## Requirements